pstaykov/Visualiser/README.md

 ## Prototype

-it started with as simple 2D visualiser using matplotlib
+it started as a simple 2D visualiser using matplotlib <br>
 <img src="proto.png" width="600"/>

 ## Screenshots